Luz H.

 Did you enjoy working in the Garment District?

-Not precisely, but I wanted a different job than what I did in Mexico since I spent 18 years working as an educator.
+Not exactly, but I wanted a different job than what I had in Mexico, since I had spent 18 years working as an educator.
 I wanted to give myself a break.
 I wanted to do a different kind of work that wasn’t in the school setting.
 I enjoyed learning and trying different things, something different.

 Was there a community in the garment industry?

-I had acquaintances and there were people from my hometown [where I worked].
+I had acquaintances.
+There were also people from my hometown [where I worked].
 Most of the workers were from Mexico.
 I think that [many people from Mexico usually work in the garment industry] because they have some prior knowledge of doing this type of work.

 I put the back pockets [for jeans] and designs on them.
 There were special machines, so we worked with [computer] disks.
-Oh, it was almost like a computer that you programmed to make the design.
-I had to program the machine so that it could start to do the work — the design.
+It was almost like a computer that you programmed to create the design.
+I had to program the machine so that it could start to do the work, the design.

 Were you able to rest when you worked in the garment industry?